cygnus77/lyftchallenge/README.md

 - Performance improvements:
   - Cropping to a smaller region of interest
   - Scaling down to a smaller input image size
-  - Freeze graph (using tensorflow/freeze_graph.py)
   - Inference optimization (using tensorflow/optimize_for_inference)
-  - Quantize weights (using tensorflow/transform_graph)
+  - Quantize weights and fusing operations (using tensorflow/transform_graph)
 - Improving accuracy
   - Further adjusting weights on the loss function